dsajdak/ccr-examples/containers/2_ApplicationSpecific/OpenFOAM/EXAMPLES.md

 All the following commands are run from the "Apptainer> " prompt

-Copy the line from above and to use OpenFOAM
+Copy the line from above to use OpenFOAM

 ```
 source /opt/openfoam13/etc/bashrc && mkdir -p "${FOAM_RUN}" "${FOAM_JOB_DIR}"